dreamcatcher-tech/network/Inbox/2024-07-01 1513 streaming text responses.md

 Once the full commit is made, we fully replace whatever the patched versions are.

 Broadcast channel starts sending all the time anyway ?  or only for things that are being watched ?
 So have to register a streaming watcher in the db in order to receive these ?

+Any writes to the fs, if they are a text file, and if there are multiple writes occuring to the same file, AND more than x seconds have passed, will start to broadcast their changes.
+Its only for multiple changes to the file and a lag time passes, then we go to the bother of setting up broadcast.
+Wait like 200ms or something.